Configure Slack

 Create a minimal Slack app

-Go to the Slack apps page and click Create New App.
+Go to the Slack apps page and click Create an App.
 Add an App Name, select your Development Slack Workspace from the dropdown list where the bot will be deployed to, then click Create App.

 Create a Slack App